deltachat/deltachat-pages/sk/help.md

   link in the settings.
 - For example, to use the flagship Jitsi Meet instance, you could enter `https://meet.jit.si/$ROOM`.
 The `$ROOM` variable will be a random value;
-  this way, you will have a new random jitsi room every time you call someone.
+  this way, you will have a new random Jitsi room every time you call someone.

 ### What are Broadcast Lists and how can I use them?

-- With a Broadcast List you can send a message to many recipents at once; when they reply to you, you get the reply in your direct 1:1 chat with them.
+- With a Broadcast List you can send a message to many recipients at once; when they reply to you, you get the reply in your direct 1:1 chat with them.
 The recipients can't see each other.
 - Technically, it is an E-Mail with many recipients in BCC.